robin-raymond/zax.io/optional.md

 ### Resetting to a new value versus dereferencing assignment

-Resetting an option is not the same as dereferencing wih the dot (`.`) operator and then assigning the value to another value.
-In the former, any underlying `type` is destructed and a new `type` is constructed.
-In the latter, a reference to the underlying `type` is obtained and the `type` uses its assignment operator to assign new contents to the existing value's reference.
+Resetting an optional value is not identical to dereferencing an optional value with a dot (`.`) operator and then assigning the optional value to another value.
+In the former, any underlying `type` instance is destructed and a new `type` instance is constructed.
+In the latter, a reference to the underlying `type` instance is obtained and the underlying `type`'s instance uses its assignment operator to assign new contents to the existing value's reference.

 ````zax
 MyType :: type {